Test for Pure Honey 2014 Postings – Validate Them

-According to me, the colour and stickiness is the thing which changes when something is added to honey.
-Pure honey is darkest in colour and stickiest.
+According to me, the color and stickiness is the thing which changes when something is added to honey.
+Pure honey is darkest in color and stickiest.

 CAT, The tests mentioned are not reliable enough.
 They seem to be based on an assumption that real or pure honey has a very low water content.
 But in reality different varietals of honey from different origins can have very different viscosity levels, that is a runny water can be 100% pure, and a thick, viscous honey can turn out to be adulterated.
 There exists no simple test form home to test the purity of honey.

 I bought some raw, pure honey from a beekeeper in town, and this honey failed some tests.
 It immediately soaked through blotting paper & a paper towel, dissolved in water, didn’t create a flame on the cotton wick that was covered in the honey.
 Yet the non-local honey I bought from my grocery store passed those tests.
 So I cannot understand why the raw, pure honey from a local beekeeper failed the above tests.
 Does this mean its adulterated?